Solanasis Website — Security Hardening Guide

 nslookup -type=TXT _dmarc.solanasis.com

-nslookup -type=CNAME mail._domainkey.solanasis.com
+nslookup -type=CNAME brevo1._domainkey.solanasis.com

 # CAA records (restrict cert issuers)